 - Make the peanut butter cheesecake filling first by whisking together the ingredients until smooth.
 I used an electric whisk but you can do it by hand too.
 Set the mixture aside

-- For the chocolate sponge, cream the butter and sugar together until smooth
+- For the chocolate sponge, mix the butter and sugar together until smooth

 - Add the eggs and the vanilla extract, and whisk in well